MFaik/Rule-Tile-Generator/README.md

 ## How to use :
   ### Mass Slicing Sprites :
-To slice multiple sprites at once right click the sprite in the assets menu and click Editor Tools > Slice Sprite
+To slice multiple sprites at once right click the sprite in the assets menu and click Editor Tools > Slice Sprites

 After that you can enter the size of the tiles and it will slice the sprite.